 She has completed freelance work for Colborne Communications, a well-known publishing services company based in Toronto.
 She additionally excels in corporate copywriting and proofreading, and has recently worked on successful corporate partnership proposals with Fortune 500 companies for non-profit agencies.

-If you require any assistance around publicity or freelance editorial work—whether you are interested in Debra completing thoughtful reader’s reports for your company or if you are an emerging or established author looking for a manuscript assessment, email Debra to discuss your project and deadline, as well as to find out about rates.
+If you require any assistance around publicity or freelance editorial work—whether you are an emerging or established author looking for a manuscript assessment, email Debra to discuss your project and deadline, as well as to find out about rates.

 Debra is able to offer assistance in the areas of manuscript consultation, substantive or stylistic editing, copyediting, copywriting, or proofreading, as well as publicity services to help creatively get the word out about your upcoming book launch or event.